reppy4620/SimCLR4Paint/README.md

 Now training is not yet ended, so my GPU is still working hard.

 Training data is not yet shared now, but I'll share if training process is completed without any problems.
-Most of training data comes from danbooru dataset, so you can use danbooru2019 as training data.
+As most of training data comes from danbooru dataset, you can use it as training data.

 ## Dependency
 This project may depend on following packages.

 - pytorch
+- torchvision
 - pytorch-lightning
 - tqdm
-- jupyterlab
 - Pillow

 If you met errors because of the packages, please install missing packages.

 ## Usage
-There are two way to run training process.
+There are two ways to run training script.

 - main.py
 - training-pl.ipynb